a1786847133/SmartDashboardApplication/README.md

 - building a coordinated info panel with dynamic KPIs and charts
 - filtering and resetting views
 - designing a dashboard experience for real users

+For the time filter, our final project is tentatively set to use 2022 data, even though the time filter in this lab is currently set to 2024 data.
+I can modify the date filter in the data to align with our final project.